Florence Festival Guide: Find The Best Festivals in Florence Each Month

 Florentine New Year

-Also known as the Feast of the Annunciation, this new year celebration went on from 1250 until 1750 in the city of Florence at Santissima Annunziata.
+Also known as the Feast of the Annunciation, this New Year celebration went on from 1250 until 1750 in the city of Florence at Santissima Annunziata.

-Although the date was changed to January 1st in 1749 to correlate with all the other cities’ celebrations, Florentines still celebrate March 25th as their own personal new year celebration.
+Although the date was changed to January 1st in 1749 to correlate with all the other citiesโ€™ celebrations, Florentines still celebrate March 25th as their own personal New Year celebration.

 At the stroke of midnight on Florentine New Year, you might find yourself eating cotechino con lenticchie, a dish of sausages and lentils.